zeplin/connected-components-docs/GETTING_STARTED.md

 }
 ```

-If you're using the Visual Studio Code extension, click the “Add component” link which will list all the files in your repository.
-Pick the one you want and your configuration file should look like above.
+If you're using the Visual Studio Code extension click “Add component", this will list all the files in your codebase and you can pick the one you want.

 Next up, we'll populate the `zeplinNames` key.